tansaox2008123/GRAPE-LM/README.md

 * `--act_weight <float>`: Weight of activity loss relative to sequence loss
 * `--model_name <str>`: Name of the model checkpoint to save under `./model/`
 * `--batch_size <int>`: Training batch size
+* `--k <int>`: The regulatory factor for pseudo activity calculation needs to be optimized based on different target data.
+For RBD, 0.001 is recommended, while for CD3ε and c-Myc, 0.01 is recommended.

 ---